Frequently Asked Questions

 Some sources include:

-- Dried herbs: Usually Mountain Rose Herbs, Frontier Co-op, or ethically and sustainably wild crafted by myself or a trusted colleague
+- Dried herbs: Usually Mountain Rose Herbs, Harmonic Arts, or ethically and sustainably wild crafted by myself or a trusted colleague

 - Tinctures: Rutland Biodynamics, Panacea, or personally made.